laravel/docs/logging.md

         }
     }

-If you would like to share contextual information across _all_ logging channels, as opposed to a channel by channel basis as seen with the `Log::withContext()` method, you may call the `Log::shareContext()` method.
-This will provide the context to all built channels, and any channels that are created in the future.
+If you would like to share contextual information across _all_ logging channels, you may call the `Log::shareContext()` method.
+This method will provide the contextual information to all created channels and any channels that are created subsequently.
+Typically, the `shareContext` method should be called from the `boot` method of an application service provider:

+    use Illuminate\Support\Facades\Log;
+    use Illuminate\Support\Str;

     class AppServiceProvider
     {
+        /**
+         * Bootstrap any application services.
+         *
+         * @return void
+         */
         public function boot()
         {
             Log::shareContext([